oat-sa/tao-i18n-tools/README.md

 > :warning: **Relative paths are not supported**: please use absolute path for source and destination argument.

+## Transform PO files to modules

+`po2i18n` transforms PO files to modules which are exporting dictionary and pluralization rules for given locale.

 ## Rollup plugin

 ```js